spatialthoughts/courses/python-dataviz-output/04_using_basemaps.md

 <img src='https://courses.spatialthoughts.com/images/python_dataviz/eclipse_path.png' width=800/>

-The code below below reads and re-projects the penumbra shapefile.
+The code below reads and re-projects the penumbra shapefile.
 Start your exercise by rendering the polygons by the `Obsur` column and then add it to the main chart.

 ```python